 - Slide film 6-8 stops

-120 or 220 film, used in medium format cameras, is the only other film format you are probably going to come across.
+120 or 220 film, used by medium format cameras, is the only other film format you are going to encounter}.

-Swapping the film you are working with will transform the look of your images.
-This is an example of the terrific things about film.
+Changing the film stock you are using will transform the look of your photographs.
+This is an example of the excellent things about film.

 DX Coded Film

-All available 35mm film distributed currently has a DX code.
-This lets electronically controlled cameras to automatically detect and set the ISO of the film canister put in the camera.
+All commercially available 35mm film made today has DX encoding on the canister.
+This will allow cameras to auto detect and set the ISO of the film loaded into the camera.

-You will find limited possible choices for where to get 35mm film processed.
-For a more in-depth explanation of the possible choices, have a look at my article on Where to Get Film Developed.
+You will find a variety of choices for where to have 35mm film developed.
+For a more in depth explanation of the options look at my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed on location at pharmacies and big box stores.
-They ship film off-site to be processed by a 3rd party.
-Because of this, you won’t get your negatives back.
+WARNING: Film is not processed on site at big box stores and pharmacies.
+They send the film away to be processed by a 3rd party.
+Because of this, you won’t be given your processed negatives back.